benbucksch/sasl-passkey/draft-bucksch-sasl-passkey.md

   b.
 If the response is invalid, the server responds with a SASL error and a human-readable error message for the end user.

+server-final-message = server-error "," server-error-message
+        ; Only returned on error.
+Omitted on success.

+server-error = "e=" server-error-value

+server-error-value = "invalid-encoding" /
+                     "unknown-user" /
+                     "invalid-username-encoding" /
+                       ; invalid username encoding (invalid UTF-8 or ; SASLprep failed)
+                     "other-error" /
+                     server-error-value-ext
+        ; Unrecognized errors should be treated as "other-error".
+        ; In order to prevent information disclosure, the server ; may substitute the real reason with "other-error".

+server-error-value-ext = value
+        ; Additional error reasons added by extensions ; to this document.

+server-error-message = "m=" server-error-message-value

+server-error-message-value = 1*OCTET
+        ; Human readable error message in UTF-8

 This SASL mechanims will typically be combined with SASL chain or SASL2, to allow re-opening a new connection without requiring the user to go through Passkey authentication again.